Republican Senator Graham says Trump receptive to shutdown deal idea

-WASHINGTON (Reuters) - U.S. Senator Lindsey Graham said on Sunday that he was optimistic that Republicans, Democrats and President Donald Trump could reach a deal to end a government shutdown that includes border wall funding and legal status for some undocumented immigrants.
+WASHINGTON (Reuters) - U.S. Senator Lindsey Graham said on Sunday he was optimistic that Republicans, Democrats and President Donald Trump could reach a deal to end a government shutdown that includes border wall funding and legal status for some illegal immigrants.

 "The president was upbeat, he was in a very good mood, and I think he's receptive to making a deal," Graham said, adding that Trump found the potential Dreamer concession "interesting."

-But the senator from South Carolina said there would never be a government spending deal that doesn't include money for a wall or other physical barriers on the U.S.-Mexico border.
+But the senator said there would never be a government spending deal that did not include money for a wall or other physical barriers on the U.S.-Mexico border.
+The wall was one of the central promises of Trump's presidential campaign.

 "I don’t see Democrats giving us more money unless they get something.
 So, the one thing we talked about is making deals," Graham said.